How Phentermine Works in the Body

 Phentermine, whose chemical name is phenyl-tertiary-butylamine, is a Schedule – IV prescription drug that is used in conjunction with diet and exercise for the treatment of obesity.
 It is a controlled substance and can only be issued on a prescription because of its similarities to amphetamine.

 This drug was approved in the United States for medical use in 1959 and has become one of the most popular drugs for weight loss across the world.
+Over 7 million prescriptions are written every year.
 Today, phentermine is available under the brand names Lomaira, Adipex-P, Suprenza, etc.

 Phentermine has also been combined with other weight loss drugs since the 1990s, of which the most commonly used is Qsymia.